What is the Homecoming Project?

 What is required of me as a community host?

 As a community host, your commitment is to provide a suitable living space for a participant in exchange for a daily subsidy, which includes utilities.
-Attendance to orientation, educational trainings, and ongoing monitoring for the Homecoming Project at monthly intervals is required.
-While there are no requirements for engaging participants or Homecoming Project staff, the host is encouraged to form a pro-social bond with her/his participant to promote a healthy home environment and ease transitions for individuals who have been incarcerated for long periods of time.
+Hosts are also required to attend an initial orientation and bi-monthly educational trainings.
+While there are no specific requirements for engaging with participants, hosts are encouraged to bond with people in ways that promote a healthy home environment and ease their transition back to the community after a long period of incarceration.

 How much is the daily subsidy I will receive as a host?

 Yes, a parole agent and law enforcement can search your home.
 However, these searches are limited to areas that the participant frequents.
-For example, an officer will not be able to search a host’s bedroom if the participant resides in a separate room but would be authorized to search the bathroom if the host and participant share it.
+For example, an officer will not be able to search a host’s bedroom but would be authorized to search the bathroom if the host and participant share it.

 Do I need to inform my neighbors about a participant living in my home?

-No. If you are the owner, you are not mandated to disclose any information about the participant living with you and it is suggested you ask the participant what, if anything, he/she wishes to disclose before doing so.
+No. If you are the owner, you are not mandated to disclose any information about the participant living with you, and we suggest that you ask the participant what information, if any, they are comfortable with you disclosing.

 Information for Participants